The best way to learn how to swim is to just jump in the water.

 3. Do you know how to find a trusty recruiter (or two) and red flags to look out for?

 A recruiter and good company can make a world of difference!
 They are your intermediary to a rewarding career and kick- ass experience.
 So, how do you know who to trust and what to look out for?
 There are a lot of companies and recruiters out there and unfortunately different ways they could take advantage of you; we have heard of some unfortunate circumstances.
 Educate yourself on the good, the bad, and the ugly. and don’t just go with just any recruiter.
-Get our recommendations HERE.
+Get a recommended recruiter HERE.

 4. Do you have a tax home and adhere to the IRS regulations?